-4. Each week there will be a "Key Question" presented in class for the next class.
+- 4. Each week there will be a "Key Question" presented in class for the next class.
 This is a discussion question that you will take up with others in brief group discussions every class.
 Two of these discussions will have to be handed in during the term for 5% each (total, 10%).
-That is, you will answer the 'key question' before class and hand in your answer.
+That is, you will answer the 'key question' following the class discussion and hand in your answer the next week.
 Any ideas not your own should be properly referenced.
-It should not be longer than 500 words and can be handed in during any week from September 18 to December 6.
-Note that you cannot hand in questions after the fact, that is, if a question say, is meant to prepare you for material that is covered on November 5 then that is the only date on which you can hand in that question for credit.
-All Key Questions must be handed in as hard copy only.
+It should not be longer than 500 words and can be handed in during any week from September 19 to December 7.
+Note that you cannot hand in questions after the fact, that is, if a question say, is discussed in class on October 21 then your write-up of this question can be handed in only on October 28 and will not be accepted at a later date.
+All Key Questions must be handed in as hard copy only. - 5.
+Final Exam: A take-home final exam will be given to you in the last class of term, Dec.
+7. You will have exactly one week to complete this final exam and hand it in (30% of final grade).
+Since this is a final exam, there will be no extensions given unless there is a legitimate, documented medical excuse.
+The final exam must be handed in electronically.